 Materials like plastic and ceramic can have small scratches in them that can trap more soapy residuals.

-After washing them, pour a bit of vinegar in them and let it sit for a few minutes.
+After washing them, pour some vinegar into the bowls and let it sit for a few minutes.

 Rinse off the vinegar properly before using it for your cat.